Beothuk: Extinction

+Claims of modern survivors

-Oral histories suggest a few Beothuk survived around the region of the Exploits River, Twillingate, Newfoundland; and Labrador; and formed unions with European colonists, Inuit and Mi'kmaq.
+Oral histories suggest a few Beothuk survived around the region of the Exploits River, Twillingate, Newfoundland and Labrador; it was also suggested that this population formed unions with European colonists, Inuit and Mi'kmaq.
 Some families from Twillingate claim descent from the Beothuk people of the early 19th century.

-In 1910, a 75-year-old indigenous woman named Santu Toney, claimed she was the daughter of a Mi'kmaq mother and a Beothuk father.
+In 1910, a 75-year-old Indigenous woman named Santu Toney claimed she was the daughter of a Mi'kmaq mother and a Beothuk father.
 She recorded a song in the Beothuk language for the American anthropologist Frank Speck.
-He was doing field studies in the area.
+He was conducting field studies in the area.
 She said her father taught her the song.

 Since Santu Toney was born about 1835, this may be evidence some Beothuk people survived beyond the death of Shanawdithit in 1829.
 Contemporary researchers tried to transcribe the song, as well as improve the recording by current methods.
 Native groups learned the song to use in celebrations of tradition.

-Genocide

-Historians sometimes disagree over what constitutes genocide, and their disagreements may be based on political agendas.
+Claims of genocide

+Scholars disagree in their definition of "genocide" in relation to the Beothuk.
+While some scholars believe that the Beothuk died out as an unintended consequence of European colonization, others argue that Europeans conducted a sustained campaign of genocide against them.

+Writing in 1766, Governor Hugh Palliser reported to the British secretary of state that "the barbarous system of killing prevails amongst our people towards the Native Indians — whom our People always kill, when they can meet them".

-If a campaign of genocide occurred, it was explicitly without official sanction no later than 1769, any such action thereafter being in violation of Governor John Byron's proclamation criminalizing violence against the Beothuk, as well as the subsequent Proclamation issued by Governor John Holloway on July 30, 1807, which prohibited mistreatment of the Beothuk and offered a reward for any information on such mistreatment.
+If such a campaign did occur, it was explicitly without official sanction after 1769, any such action thereafter being in violation of Governor John Byron's proclamation that "I do strictly enjoin and require all His Majesty's subjects to live in amity and brotherly kindness with the native savages [Beothuk] of the said island of Newfoundland", as well as the subsequent Proclamation issued by Governor John Holloway on July 30, 1807, which prohibited mistreatment of the Beothuk and offered a reward for any information on such mistreatment.

+Adhikari comments how the intentional nature of the destructive violence from colonizers is part of the evidence that makes this a case of genocide.
+Harring draws parallels between the genocidal violence inflicted upon the Beothuk and the genocidal violence inflicted upon the Aboriginal Tasmanians, and that the government's knowledge of such violence while not actively preventing and stopping it implies a tacit approval of the violence.

+Adhikari collects various accounts of mass violence conducted by Europeans against the Beothuk, the most infamous of which is a raid that occurred in winter 1789.
+This was led by John Peyton Sr., who was involved in many acts of violence against the Beothuk.
+Peyton along with two others fired upon a band of 50 Beothuk with buckshot, killing many while injuring all others, beyond some injured individuals who were physically beaten to death after being shot, any others were left to die from their injuries or freeze to death.